zer0def/NanoDroid/doc/AlterInstallation.md

 ### nanodroid_overlay

-whether to utilize the NanoDroid-Overlay to pseudo-debloat `/system` applications in Magisk Mode, or force-debloat on System Mode
+whether to utilize the NanoDroid-Overlay to stub-debloat system applications in Magisk Mode, or force-debloat on System Mode

 **supported packages:** *Full package*